nathants/posts/001_scaling_python_data_processing_vertically/readme.md

 looks like cost will be $3/hour.

-our box is going to need s3 access to get the dataset, so let's make a role.
+our machine is going to need s3 access to get the dataset, so let's make a role.

 ```bash
 >> aws-iam-ensure-instance-profile --policy AmazonS3ReadOnlyAccess s3-readonly